SAP HANA Azure Backup on file level

 The HANA Studio backup console allows one to restrict the max file size of HANA backup files.
 In the sample environment, it improved performance by making it possible to have multiple smaller backup files, instead of one large 230-GB file.

 Setting the backup file size limit on the HANA side doesn't improve the backup time, because the files are written sequentially as shown in this figure.
 The file size limit was set to 60 GB, so the backup created four large data files instead of the 230-GB single file.
+Using multiple backup files is a necessity for backing up HANA databases that leverage the memory of larger Azure VMs like M64s, M64ms, M128s, and M128ms.

 To test parallelism of the blobxfer tool, the max file size for HANA backups was then set to 15 GB, which resulted in 19 backup files.
 This configuration brought the time for blobxfer to copy the 230 GB to Azure blob storage from 3000 seconds down to 875 seconds.